silvna06/Planting-Sim/RESEARCH.md

 Prompt: Enum Module in Python
 Reason: To understand more on how enum works as a module

-Prompt: Os Module in Python
+Prompt: OS Module in Python
 Reason: To learn about the module and how to use it

 Prompt: Callable Function in Python